How to Separate Work From Personal Life: 5 Key Digital Habits You Need

-When you work online as a freelancer, the line between your personal self and professional self tends to blur.
+When you freelance or when you work from home, the line between your personal self and professional self tends to blur.

-The risk of identity mix-ups and misplaced data is a constant, and so is the temptation to play hooky from work.
-One email sent to the wrong address or one ill-advised post on your Facebook timeline could get you fired.
+The risk of identity mix-ups and misplaced data is constant.
+(And the temptation to eat at your desk or play hooky from work is frequent!)
+One email sent to the wrong address or one ill-advised selfie posted to your social media profile could get you fired.

-You can still read email sent to both addresses in the same place with a desktop email client or a webmail service that can handle multiple accounts.
+For convenience, you can check all email sent to your work and personal inboxes from the same location with a desktop email client or a webmail service that can handle multiple accounts.

 Now for the most important bit: set up different profile pictures for your work and personal email accounts.
 For best results, use Gravatar to assign an avatar for either email account.
 Once you do this, whenever you use one of your email addresses online, the corresponding unique profile picture shows up with it.